-This year Marcas pioneered a series of events with Gaelic women writers, held on Zoom and broadcast on YouTube.
+In 2021 Marcas pioneered a series of events with Gaelic women writers, held on Zoom and broadcast on YouTube.
 The events were unique in that they were specifically designed to introduce non-Gaelic speakers to our literature and to breakdown the barriers of unfamiliarity which currently prevent full Gaelic inclusion within the sector.

-Alongside new chair, Sue Burnside, Marcas hopes to expand the membership and remit of the Federation beyond the Central Belt and to connect wiritng communities throughout Scotland.
+As Federation Chair Marcas hopes to expand the membership and remit of the Federation beyond the Central Belt and to connect wiritng communities throughout Scotland.

 Check out the Federation's website for it's full calendar of events - both in person and online.

 You can also find the Federation on Facebook.